medja/better-chat/README.md

-# TeamSpeak 3 MOD for Payday 2
+# BetterChat mod for Payday 2

 Features: